On the number of integral binary $n$-ic forms having bounded Julia invariant: Estimates on reducibility

 The number of integer possibilities for the $b_i$ and $c_j$, subject to (\ref{subject}), is evidently at most $O(X^{\frac{n-k+1}2+\varepsilon})$.
 Since by assumption $k\geq 1$ (i.e., $f$ factors nontrivially), we obtain the desired estimate. \end{proof}

-In fact, we may prove the stronger statement that most (i.e., 100\%) of binary $n$-ic forms in the fundamental region $\RR_X(hL)$ with $a\neq 0$ are not only irreducible but also have associated Galois group $S_n$.
+In fact, we may prove the stronger statement that most (i.e., 100\%) of binary $n$-ic forms in the fundamental domain $\RR_X(hL)$ with $a_{0} \neq 0$ are not only irreducible but also have associated Galois group $S_n$.
 For monic polynomials ordered by the maximum of the absolute values of their coefficients, this is a well-known result of van der Waerden~\cite{vdW}.
-Specifically, van der Waerden showed that among the $\sim (2H)^n$ monic integral polynomials of degree $n$ whose coefficients are bounded in absolute value by $H$, at most $O(H^{n-6/((n-2)\log\log n)})$ have associated Galois group not $S_n$.
-This was subsequently improved by Gallagher~\cite{Gal} to $O(H^{n-1/2}\log H)$, by Zywina~\cite{Zy} to $O(H^{n-1/2})$, and most recently by Dietmann~\cite{Dietmann2} to $O(H^{n-2+\sqrt{2}+\epsilon})$.
+Specifically, van der Waerden showed that among the $\sim (2H)^n$ monic integral polynomials of degree~$n$ whose coefficients are bounded in absolute value by $H$, at most $O(H^{n-6/((n-2)\log\log n)})$ have associated Galois group not $S_n$.
+This was subsequently improved by Gallagher~\cite{Gal} to $O(H^{n-1/2}\log H)$, by Zywina~\cite{Zy} to $O(H^{n-1/2})$, by Dietmann~\cite{Dietmann2} to $O(H^{n-2+\sqrt{2}+\varepsilon})$, by Anderson, Gafni, Lemke Oliver, Lowry-Duda, Shakan, and Zhang~\cite{aimgroup} to $O(H^{n-\frac23+\frac2{3n+3}+\varepsilon})$, and most recently to the optimal $O(H^{n-1})$ in \cite{Bh}.

-These results do not directly apply to the situation at hand, as we are counting polynomials in a noncompact fundamental region for $\SL_2(\Z)$ rather than in a compact box having equal-length sides.
+These results do not directly apply to the situation at hand, as we are counting polynomials in a noncompact fundamental domain for $\SL_2(\Z)$ rather than in a compact box having equal-length sides.
 Nevertheless, the methods of Dietmann~\cite{Dietmann} can be adapted to our situation to yield the following:

 \begin{theorem} Let $h\in G_0$ be any element, where $G_0$ is any fixed compact subset of ${\GL}_2(\R)$.
-Then the number of integral binary $n$-ic forms $a_0x^n+a_1x^{n-1}y+\cdots+a_ny^n \in \RR_X(hL)$ with $a_0\neq 0$ whose Galois group over $\Q$ is not isomorphic to $S_n$ is $O(X^{{\frac{n+1}{2}-\frac14} + \varepsilon})$, where the implied constant depends only on~$G_0$ and $\varepsilon$. \end{theorem}
+Then the number of integral binary $n$-ic forms $a_0x^n+a_1x^{n-1}y+\cdots+a_ny^n \in \RR_X(hL)$ with $a_0\neq 0$ whose Galois group over $\Q$ is not isomorphic to $S_n$ is $O(X^{{\frac{n+1}{2}-\frac14} + \varepsilon})$, where the implied constant depends only on~$n$, $G_0$, and $\varepsilon$. \end{theorem}